 Prescribed subject of the trial lecture

-Guidelines for attending
+Guidelines for attendance

 - In Zoom you will first be placed in the waiting room.
-Please introduce yourself with your name, rather than your IP address or computer name.
+Please introduce yourself with your name, rather than with your IP address or computer name.

 - When you are being given the word, you switch on your microphone and camera.
 Ensure briefly whether you are being heard.